 From the above, it follows that measurements of serum antibodies provide insights only about the fading first wall of immune protection.
 Measurements of $B{mem}$ , in contrast, provide insights into the cellular basis of long-term immunity.
-Through measuring the frequency of antigen-specific $B{mem}$ within all peripheral blood mononuclear cells (PBMC) (Note 4) the magnitude of the existing memory compartment within an individual can be directly quantified.
+Through measuring the frequency of antigen-specific $B{mem}$ within all peripheral blood mononuclear cells (PBMC) (see Note 4), the magnitude of the existing memory compartment within an individual can be directly quantified.
 Such information sheds light on the vigor of future secondary antibody responses upon antigen encounter.
-Moreover, through establishing the lg class/subclass utilization of the $B{mem}$ compartment, one can also predict the type of antibody that will be produced upon antigen encounter (Note 5).
+Moreover, by establishing the Ig class/subclass utilization of the $B{mem}$ compartment, one can also predict the type of antibody that will be produced upon antigen encounter (see Note 5).

-There are few techniques capable of detecting rare antigen-specific Bmem while also providing information regarding their relative abundance, Ig class/subclass usage and functional affinity (Note 6).
-B cell ImmunoSpot® assays are ideally-suited for this purpose as they enable detection of Ig molecules secreted by individual antibody-secreting cells (ASC).
-While resting Bmem do not secrete antibody, such cells can readily be differentiated into ASC following a simple in vitro stimulation protocol (Note 7).
-The ImmunoSpot® assay principle for detecting ASC, irrespective of their antigen specificity, is described in Figure 1A, its variant for detecting antigen-specific ASC, in Figure 1B.
+There are few techniques capable of detecting rare antigenspecific Bmem while also providing information regarding their relative abundance, Ig class/subclass usage, and functional affinity (see Note 6).
+B cell ImmunoSpot® assays are ideally suited for this purpose as they enable the detection of Ig molecules secreted by individual antibody-secreting cells (ASC).
+While resting Bmem do not secrete antibodies, such cells can readily be differentiated into ASC following a simple in vitro stimulation protocol (see Note 7).
+The ImmunoSpot® assay principle for detecting ASC, irrespective of their antigen specificity, is described in Fig. 1a, and its variant for detecting antigen-specific ASC in Fig. 1b.

-In this chapter, we share our expertise on how to best establish the frequency of antigen-specific, Bmemderived ASC in human PBMC, including their Ig class and subclass use, and how to do so with the least labor, and the lowest number of PBMC possible (Note 4).
-The type of testing described here is also essential for determining the so-called "Goldilocks" number of PBMC to be seeded into subsequent ImmunoSpot® assays aimed at evaluating the affinity distribution present among antigen-specific ASC (see the chapter by Bezca et al. in this volume, [3]), or the cross-reactivity of homotype antigen-primed ASC with heterotypic antigens (see the chapter by Lehmann et al., also in this volume, [1]).
+In this chapter, we share our expertise on how to best establish the frequency of antigen-specific, $B{mem}$ -derived ASC in human PBMC, including their Ig class and subclass usage, and how to do so with the least labor, and the lowest number of PBMC possible (see Note 4).
+The type of testing described here is also essential for determining the so-called "Goldilocks" number of PBMC to be seeded into subsequent ImmunoSpot® assays aimed at evaluating the affinity distribution present among antigen-specific ASC (see the chapter by Bezca et al. in this volume, [3]), or the crossreactivity of homotype antigen-primed ASC with heterotypic antigens (see the chapter by Lehmann et al., also in this volume [1]).

 Owing to the requirement to detect individual ASC-derived secretory footprints to accurately determine the frequency of antigen-specific B cells, an ImmunoSpot® assay-related challenge to overcome is that $B{mem}$ -derived ASC producing different classes and subclasses of Ig span orders of magnitude [4].
-Importantly, this problem is readily overcome by seeding PBMC (or other single cell suspensions) in serial dilutions.
-For establishing the frequencies of antigen-specific ASC following in vitro polyclonal stimulation of PBMC, we recommend starting at 2 x 10 PBMC per well and progressing in a 1+1 (2-fold dilution series) down the 96 well plate to generate 8 additional data points.
-Similarly, for establishing the frequency of all ASC producing IgM, IgG or IgA, irrespective of their antigen-specificity, we recommend starting at 2 x 10 and performing a similar 2-fold dilution series down the 96 well plate for 8 points of cell titration (Note 10).
+Importantly, this problem is readily overcome by seeding PBMC (or other single-cell suspensions) in serial dilutions.
+For establishing the frequencies of antigen-specific ASC following in vitro polyclonal stimulation of PBMC, we recommend starting at $2 \times 10^5$ PBMC per well and progressing in a 1 + 1 (two-fold dilution series) down